| Previous Page | Next Page | Index

 30 Jan-24 Feb 1809 a part of a expedition under R.-adm Sir A Cochrane which arrived off Martinique with a view to taking the Island.

-Plymouth 2 Mar 1811 Sent in the American ship Canton.
+2 Mar 1811 Sent into Plymouth the American ship Canton.

-Portsmouth 21 Oct 1811 Arrived from Plymouth, and ordered to St. Helen's.
+21 Oct 1811 arrived Spithead from Plymouth, and ordered to St. Helen's.

-18 Feb 1812 Is fitting for Channel service.
+18 Feb 1812 is fitting at Spithead for Channel service.

-Portsmouth 28 Aug 1812 Gives instructions to vessels waiting for the convoy bound to Portugal and the Mediterranean.
+28 Aug 1812 gives instructions to vessels waiting at Spithead for the convoy bound to Portugal and the Mediterranean.

-6 Sep 1812 Arrived off this port with the outward-bound Portugal and Mediterranean convoys.
+6 Sep 1812 arrived off Falmouth with the outward-bound Portugal and Mediterranean convoys.

-5 Nov 1813 rrived off Cape Sicie and was involved in a skirmish with a French squadron off Toulon.
+5 Nov 1813 arrived off Cape Sicie and was involved in a skirmish with a French squadron off Toulon.

-Portsmouth 30 Jul 1814 Arrived from the Mediterranean.
+30 Jul 1814 arrived Spithead from the Mediterranean.

-18 Apr 1815 Passed by for the Downs with troops from America.
+18 Apr 1815 passed by Spithead for the Downs with troops from America.

-Sheerness 6 Nov 1815 Is returning her guns, and store &c. preparatory to her being paid off.
+6 Nov 1815 is returning her guns, and stores &c. at Sheerness, preparatory to her being paid off.

 22 Jul 1850 Balance of Prize Monies due 1806 paid, following the bankruptcy of the agent appointed to make payment.